-Unless it's your pet rat or mouse in a cage (which may still cause some family members to jump on a chair if it gets loose!), any wild rodent in your home is cause for concern.
+Unless it's your pet mouse or rat in a cage (which may still cause some family members to jump on a chair if it gets loose), any wild rodent in your home is cause for concern.
 In addition to startling you with unexpected sightings, rodents such as mice and rats can contaminate food, chew up important papers, damage electrical wiring, and spread disease.
 In addition to fires caused by when the insulation on electrical wiring is chewed through, these rodents can carry diseases such as the hantavirus, which is transmitted through accidentally inhaling dust containing an infected rodent's dried urine.

 It can be quite difficult to completely eradicate rats or mice that have infiltrated your home and established hidden nesting areas, so it's best to prevent infestations before they can happen.
 When you do find your home playing host to mice, rats, or other unwanted rodents, take whatever measures necessary to remove those pests and block their entry points into your home.

 When a mouse or rat decides to visit, it often goes unseen—at least at the start.
 Usually, signs that rats or mice are present include small dark droppings (feces) found along walls or in places where food materials are present.
 You may notice chewed holes in boxes and bags of dry goods in a pantry, in pet food bags, or in bags of grass seed in the garage.